openaccessapp/www/content/access/en/documentation/20-audience/README.md

 # Audience

-The audience of AccessApp are Venues and Visitors.
+openaccess.app is made for visitors and venues.

+openaccess.app has a proposition for the [Public Sector]().

+## Visitors

+The Visitors...

 ## Venues

 Venues are museums, theathres, ...

-## Visitors
+## Public Sector

-The Visitors...
+The Public Sector has double responsibility.

+It is funded with public funds.

+And it must serve the public.

+This involves topics like